 Click here to learn about how preconception health can affect fertility and the lifestyle choices you can make to have a healthier reproductive system and pregnancy.

-Preconception health, or a woman’s health before she becomes pregnant, plays a foundational role in female fertility and couples’ chances of conception.
-Certain foods, habits, and medicine have been shown to harm fertility and if you’re pregnant already, the unborn fetus.
+Preconception health, or a person’s health before becoming pregnant, plays a foundational role in fertility and chance of conception.
+Certain foods, lifestyle habits, and medications have been shown to harm fertility and if you’re pregnant already, the unborn fetus.

-The U.S. Department of Health & Human Services reports that every woman should be thinking about her health regardless of if she is planning a pregnancy because about half of all pregnancies are unplanned.
-Inadequate preconception health, which often go together with unplanned pregnancies, put women at greater risk of preterm birth and low birth weight babies.
+The U.S. Department of Health & Human Services reports that everyone should be thinking about their health regardless of if whether they’re planning a pregnancy, because about half of all pregnancies are unplanned.
+Inadequate preconception health increases the risk of preterm birth and low birth weight babies.

-- Talk to your doctor about any over-the-counter/prescription medication you’re using.
+- Talk to your healthcare provider about any over-the-counter or prescription medication you’re using.

 - Avoid contact with toxic substances or materials.

 It's important that you discuss your preconception health with your medical provider.
-They may give you recommendations specific to your individual needs.
+They may be able to give you recommendations specific to your individual needs.

-Men can also improve their preconception and reproductive health (and overall health) by making similar lifestyle changes, including limiting alcohol quitting smoking/other drug use, having a healthy diet, and limiting stress.
+Preconception health also involves having a healthy partner.
+Men can improve their preconception and reproductive health (and overall health) by making similar lifestyle changes, including limiting alcohol, quitting smoking, avoiding recreational substance use, having a healthy diet, and limiting stress.

-Making these lifestyle changes three months in advance will ensure that your sperm is healthier because although your body produces millions of new sperm each day, it takes them approximately three months to fully mature.
+Making these lifestyle changes at least three months before conception will help ensure that your sperm is healthier.
+Although your body produces millions of new sperm each day, it takes them approximately three months to fully mature.
 The production and maturation process of sperm is known as spermatogenesis.